 Cluster Land

-• Research into the flight behaviour of birds of prey in solar and wind farms, with the modelling of air flows.
+• Research into the flight behaviour of birds of prey at locations where solar parks and wind farms are combined, with the modelling of air flows.

 Cluster Water